wpugph/Fast-Responsive-BootStrapFast-WP-Starter-theme/readme.txt

 = Does this theme support any BuddyPress and WooCommerce? =

-I should be but not fully tested, use at your own risk.
+It should be but not fully tested, use at your own risk.

 == Changelog ==